I coach men who look capable on the outside but know something's off on the inside.

-You're Ready, You're Just Stuck
+You're Ready, You're Just Scared

 Where I Come From